 Relation of West Jersey and South Jersey

 To a very large extent South Jersey

 ) all but Ocean County were in the jurisdiction of West Jersey.
 In fact, the southernmost municipality of what is now Ocean County, (Little Egg Harbor Township),

 The West Jersey regions north of Burlington were not thickly settled, the Delaware River was not navigable much past Burlington City and the falls of Trenton area stopped further passage altogether.

-So the history of South Jersey up until 1702 is basically West Jersey history and some of the cultural characteristics of West Jersey's "bedrock" communities persist as a part of South Jersey heritage.
+So the history of South Jersey up until 1703 is basically West Jersey history and some of the cultural characteristics of West Jersey's "bedrock" communities persist as a part of South Jersey heritage.

 As indicated above, all of today's Ocean County was in East Jersey with the exception of Little Egg Harbor Township (which was transferred from Burlington to Ocean County in 1890).
 Settlement in this area was even lighter than in the northwest: as late as 1790 the population probably did not exceed 2000 (about 3 percent of the South Jersey population at that time).

 This site maintained by

-Last updated: 2005 Eleventh Month, 4th.
+Last updated: 2015 Eleventh Month, 13th.